Special contributions from Kevin M. Levin

 This 45-minute online video from the History Channel attempts to “to untangle the myths and misconceptions” surrounding the Lincoln assassination.

 Mr. Lincoln’s White House (and affiliated sites)

 This Lincoln Institute site describes the White House and nearby Washington, and profiles Lincoln family members, Cabinet officers and Vice Presidents, members of Congress, generals, and others.
-Mr. Lincoln and Freedom, a related site, details the progress of Mr. Lincoln’s opposition to slavery from his years in the Illinois State Legislature to the passage of the Thirteenth Amendment abolishing slavery.
-Other related sites include: Mr. Lincoln and Friends, which reviews the many men and a few women whose friendships helped determine Mr. Lincoln’s political progress and success in the state capital in Springfield, Illinois and the nation’s capital in Washington, D.C.; Mr. Lincoln and the Founders, which examines the impact of the Founders, the Declaration of Independence, and the Constitution on Mr. Lincoln’s life, political thinking and political actions in the 1850s and 1860s; and Mr. Lincoln and New York, which appraises how the center of political, media, and economic power in 19th century America interacted with, supported, and tormented Mr. Lincoln both before and during his Presidency.
+Mr. Lincoln and Friends, a related site, reviews the many men and a few women whose friendships helped determine Mr. Lincoln’s political progress and success in the state capital in Springfield, Illinois and the nation’s capital in Washington, D.C.

 Abraham Lincoln Presidential Library & Museum